FDA approves non-statin drug to treat high cholesterol - Local News 8

 The FDA approved this drug based on the fact that it can lower cholesterol, but it’s still being studied to see if it will lower the risk of stroke and heart attack in patients who can’t tolerate statins.

 Nexletol works by inhibiting cholesterol production.
-It can reduce LDL cholesterol by 28% the company said.
+Compared to a placebo, the drug reduced LDL cholesterol by an average of 18% in patients who were also on a statin, studies showed.
 The company has also applied for FDA approval to use the drug as a combination pill with ezetimibe, another non-statin.
 In studies, that combination reduced cholesterol between 38% to 44%, the company said.
 That FDA decision is expected soon.

 The drug was generally well-tolerated in clinical studies, the company said, and label warnings and precautions include hyperuricemia, with the development of gout in some patients and an increased risk of tendon rupture or injury.
 The most common adverse reactions to the drug were upper respiratory infection, muscle spasms, hyperuricemia, back pain, abdominal pain or discomfort, bronchitis, pain in extremity, anemia and elevated liver enzymes.